Five Most Effective Job Search Strategies

 Most jobs posted in newspapers are for lower salary positions (under $30,000/year) but that is not always the case, so it can be worth your while to spend some of your time finding and applying for jobs you see advertised in print publications.
 You may find jobs advertised in your local newspaper or in a trade journal for your industry.

 Newspaper advertising is expensive for employers.
-That's why you’ll find a lot of companies with openings aren’t advertising them in the newspaper.
+That's one of the many reasons companies do not advertise job openings in the newspaper.

 However, the newspaper can be a useful tool in identifying job “leads” — companies that hire people to do the kind of job you want.
 You may find you get more mileage by reading the newspaper or trade journal to find companies that are expanding and growing.
 You’ll also find these kinds of companies profiled in the Business section of the newspaper, in magazines like Inc., Forbes, and Fortune, and in local business journals.
 (Locate local business journals here: https://www.bizjournals.com/)